 It’s a good time to be a virtual brokerage — and that’s not just because of coronavirus.

-Virtual brokerage eXp Realty generated a record $980 million in 2019, up 96 percent from $500 million in 2018, parent company eXp World Holdings said Thursday.
+Virtual brokerage eXp Realty generated $980 million in revenue last year, up 96 percent from $500 million in 2018, parent company eXp World Holdings said Thursday.

 For the first time since going public in May 2019, the company also reported a quarterly profit — generating $800,000 in net income during the fourth quarter, compared to a $5.2 million loss a year prior.